xyproto/algernon/README.md

 // Serve a file that exists in the same directory as the script. serve(string)

-// Return the rendered contents of a file that exists in the same directory as the script. render(string)
+// Return the rendered contents of a file that exists in the same directory as the script. [master branch only] render(string)

 // Return a table with keys and values as given in a posted form, or as given in the URL (`/some/page?x=7` makes the key `x` with the value `7` available).